-IPL 2021: RCB's Australian all-rounder Daniel Sams tests positive for Covid-19
+IPL 2021: RCB’s Daniel Sams tests positive for Covid-19, Devdutt Padikkal recovers and joins team

 “Royal Challengers Bangalore medical team is in constant touch with Daniel Sams and continue to monitor his health and abide by the BCCI protocols.”

+“Devdutt Padikkal, has joined the team on 7th April 2021 with negative reports for Covid-19 as per BCCI protocols.
+RCB medical team was in constant touch with Devdutt to ensure his safety and well-being,” the franchise stated in a separate release.

-RCB will take on defending champions Mumbai Indians in the tournament-opener on Friday.
-Sams has played in only three IPL games so far in his career.
+Sams has played in only three IPL games.
+He made his league debut last season for Delhi Capitals.

-On Tuesday, Mumbai Indians’ wicket-keeping consultant and talent scout Kiran More had tested positive for the coronavirus.
+On Tuesday, Mumbai Indians’ wicket-keeping consultant and talent scout Kiran More had also tested positive for the virus, but all other members of the defending champions’ squad returned negative reports.

+IPL 2021 has been hit hard by the coronavirus even before its start as a number of ground-staff at the Wankhede Stadium in Mumbai, broadcast crew, event management officials, and some cricketers, including the likes of Axar Patel and Nitish Rana, have contracted the infection.

 (With inputs from PTI)